COVID-19 pandemic in Bulgaria: Response

 On 30 March, the Minister of Health Kiril Ananiev decreed wearing masks in public mandatory, both outdoors and indoors, despite nationwide protective equipment shortages and soaring prices.
 The policy seemed to contradict Ananiev's earlier statement from 9 March that producing the needed gear "will take months".
 Under article 209a of the Health Law, which was passed on 13 March and does not discriminate between offenses, failing to wear a mask in public would result in a fine of BGN 5,000 (EUR 2,555).
 On 31 March Ananiev rescinded the decree, citing "a lack of public consensus" on the measure.
 On 6 April 2020 the National Assembly passed amendments to the State of Emergency law from 13 March.
 The fines for breaking the measures against the pandemic were reduced.
 As of 6 April, there were 1340 fines worth approximately EUR 3,500,000 imposed, mostly for walking in the park.
 On 11 April, the Minister of Health reinstated the mask-wearing measure for the period 12–26 April 2020.
 The new decree included "towels, scarves, et al," despite reports that "[t]here is only limited indirect evidence that non-medical face masks are effective as a means of source control."
 On 24 April 2020, compulsory mask-wearing in public was extended to 13 May 2020, excluding open public spaces after 1 May 2020.

 Nearly BGN 14,000,000 (EUR 7,160,000) had been donated by 3 April, with 48% coming from private companies, 26% from public campaigns, 19% from individual donors and 7% from foundations.

-On 10 April, Sofia City Prosecutor's Office indicted Prof. Asena Stoimenova, chairwoman of the Bulgarian Pharmaceutical Union, under article 326 of the Penal Code following "a series of statements inciting fear in the population during the state of emergency."
+On 10 April, Sofia City Prosecutor's Office indicted Asena Stoimenova, chairwoman of the Bulgarian Pharmaceutical Union, under article 326 of the Penal Code following "a series of statements inciting fear in the population during the state of emergency."
 In an interview for Bulgarian National Television, Stoimenova had stated that the market for protective gear appears to be normalizing following the shortages the country experienced at the outbreak of the pandemic, but disruptions in the international pharmaceutical trade might lead to shortages of other medical supplies in Bulgaria.